BoDonkey/tribal-drum-game/README.md

 The game is being developed in my free time without current external support, with a focus on engaging lore, mechanics, and community-driven improvements.
 By sharing progress in this repository, I hope to attract like-minded contributors who are interested in game development.

+This project is being developed in "collaboration" with various AI models to help flesh out ideas, and provide concrete working examples.
+It is expected that much of the code for the game will be coming from this "collaboration".
+However, visual resources in the game will be generated largely by direct artist contribution.

 ## Documentation

 This project includes a collection of markdown files that document the game's design, lore, mechanics, and development progress.
 You can browse these files directly on GitHub, or generate a local HTML website for easier navigation.